weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ## Data object nomenclature

+Each data object in Weaviate always belongs to a Class, and has one or more Properties.

 Weaviate stores _data objects_ (represented as JSON-documents) in _class-based collections_, where each object can be represented by a machine learning _vector_ (i.e., an embedding).

 Each _class-based collection_ contains objects of the same _class_, which are defined by a common _schema_.